What Is Prolotherapy?

 What Can I Take For The Pain During Recovery?

-Typically, some stiffness and soreness is expected post injection and it is actually necessary for the healing process to begin.
+Typically, some stiffness and soreness are expected post-injection and it is actually necessary for the healing process to begin.
 This will only last for 3 to 4 days.
-Using heat can sooth the discomfort but using ice can actually slow the healing process.
+Using heat can soothe the discomfort but using ice can actually slow the healing process.
 No anti-inflammatory medications should be used because this will actually interfere with the healing process as well.
 Tylenol may be used for a short period of time.
-Remember, it is important to treat the source of the pain through strengthening the damaged area rather than using pain medication chronically.
+Remember, it is important to treat the source of the pain by strengthening the damaged area rather than using pain medication chronically.